EHF Women's European League

 The Women's EHF European League is an annual competition for women's handball clubs of Europe.
 It is organized by the EHF.
 It is currently the second-tier competition of European club handball, ranking only below the EHF Champions League.

-Previously called the Women's EHF Cup, the competition will be known as the Women's EHF European League from the 2020–21 season.
+Previously called the Women's EHF Cup, the competition is known as the Women's EHF European League from the 2020–21 season.

 History

 The first edition took place in 1981.
 It was called the IHF Cup until 1993.
 From the 2016–17 season, the competition merged with the EHF Cup Winners' Cup.

 Tournament structure

 The EHF Cup is a competition divided into seven rounds: Round 1, Round 2, Round 3, Group Phase, Quarter-finals, Semi-finals and Final.